jupyterhub/binderhub/docs/source/tutorials/connect-with-jupyterhub.md

    where:

-   - `<helm-release-name>` is any name you can use to refer to this imag (like `jupyterhub`)
+   - `<helm-release-name>` is any name you can use to refer to this image (like `jupyterhub`)

    - `<namespace>` is the _same_ namespace used for the BinderHub install